-Every 10 years, state legislatures re-draw the boundaries of Congressional and legislative districts.
+Every 10 years, states re-draw the boundaries of congressional and legislative districts.
 Redistricting is supposed to reflect changes in population and ensure that everyone is fairly represented.

 But politicians draw districts to give themselves or their party an unfair advantage.
 Common Cause believes voters should choose their representatives, not the other way around.

 We're working to create better ways to draw districts that fairly represent your state's communities, whether that is independent commissions, non-partisan state staff, or clear constitutional rules for how lines should be drawn.

 Who draws your congressional and state legislative districts?

 Red: Independent Commission Orange: Politician Commission Green: Advisory Commission Purple: Backup Commission if Legislature fails to draw districts Gray: Legislature

 Common Cause v.
 Rucho: Common Cause is the plaintiff in a historic and successful challenge to North Carolina’s congressional map.
 After the map was struck down as an unconstitutional racial gerrymander in 2016, leaders in the legislature announced that they would redraw districts with the explicit intent to ensure that 10 of 13 remain in Republican control.
 Common Cause sued on the grounds that the new districts are an illegal partisan gerrymander.
 In a case that was consolidated with League of Women Voters of North Carolina v.
 Rucho, we won on all counts, the first defeat of a congressional map as an unconstitutional partisan gerrymander in U.S. history.
 Although the U.S. Supreme Court stayed the trial court's order, which means that districts will not be redrawn in time for the 2018 elections, the case is likely to go to the U.S. Supreme Court in 2018.